 Since 2015, Eurojust Annual Reports include a hyperlink to the current webpage containing information on requests for public access to documents, including the number of cases in which Eurojust refused access and the reasons for refusal.

-The number of requests for public access to Eurojust documents increased slightly in 2017, with a total of 18 requests compared to 15 in 2016.
-In addition, Eurojust received three consultation requests in accordance with Art.
+The number of requests for public access to Eurojust documents increased slightly in 2018, with a total of 20 requests compared to 18 in 2017.
+In addition, Eurojust received two consultation requests in accordance with Art.
 4(4) of Regulation 1049/2001, as a third-party author of the requested document.
-One confirmatory application was received in 2017.
+No confirmatory application was received in 2018.

-- In three cases, the requested documents were not held by Eurojust.
+- In four cases, the requested documents were not held by Eurojust.

 - In two cases, access was refused on the basis of the exceptions in Article 4(1)(a) on the protection of the public interest as regards fulfilment of Eurojust’s tasks in reinforcing the fight against serious crime and as regards national investigations and prosecutions in which Eurojust assists.

 - With regard to the remaining 10 requests, access was granted or partially granted (e.g. to a redacted version) to the requested documents.

 Eurojust also received four requests for case-related documents in 2018.